How To Repay My Loan

 Your second option is to apply for forbearance.
 Forbearance is the temporary stopping of payments, the making of smaller payments, or an extension of time for making payments.
 Interest on your loan continues to accrue during this period.
 Forbearance is usually granted at the discretion of the loan servicer.
 Check with them to see if you can go into forbearance.

 Delinquency and Default

 After a student loan has been delinquent for 360 days, it becomes defaulted.
 Defaulted student loans are sent to a collections agency, where the entire loan amount becomes due.
-At this point, not only will default harm your credit, but it can leas to tax return withholdings, wage garnishment, and more.
-Deferment and forebearance are no longer an option once a loan is in default.
+At this point, not only will default harm your credit, but it can lead to tax return withholding, wage garnishment, and more.
+Deferment and forbearance are no longer an option once a loan is in default.

 What can I do to avoid delinquency and default?

 - Contact Student Financial Support and ask to speak with Default Prevention

 Unlike other traditional lenders and collection agencies, student loan servicers want you to be out of default and in good standing.
 They do not want to send you to a potentially harmful collection agency.
 There are many options available to help students avoid or get out of student loan delinquency and default including various student loan repayment plans, deferment, and forbearance.